-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prescott is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Prescott isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Prescott are a mix of both white- and blue-collar jobs.
 Overall, Prescott is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Prescott who work in office and administrative support (13.72%), healthcare (9.90%), and sales jobs (9.26%).

 Telecommuters are a relatively large percentage of the workforce: 7.91% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Prescott is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Prescott enrolled in college, Prescott has a number of services, amenities and opportunities geared towards the needs and activities of students.

 One of the benefits of Prescott is that there is very little traffic.
 The average commute to work is 18.61 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 The population of Prescott is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.47% of adults in Prescott have a bachelor's degree or even advanced degree.